 Deep kissing, or French kissing – basically, with tongues – may be an unwitting way to pass on throat gonorrhea in gay and bisexual men, a new study published in Sexually Transmitted Infections reports.

-It had been assumed that the infection could only be transmitted through genital contact, but the new findings suggest throat (oropharyngeal) gonorrhea may be contracted through kissing alone.
+It had been assumed that the infection could only be transmitted through genital contact, and thus wearing a condom will protect you, but the new findings suggest throat (oropharyngeal) gonorrhea may be contracted through kissing alone.

 Throat to throat transmission of gonorrhea has been underestimated and neglected, the researchers say.
 If confirmed by other studies, this could open up new avenues of preventative options for throat gonorrhea, as public health campaigns aimed at LBGT communities have traditionally focused on reducing risk of transmission through condom use alone.